PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 attention guard.
 Result propagation executes each child exactly once, preserves the existing tuple order and shared scope, adds no consumer, and leaves all mutation semantics unchanged.

+The mean/attention orchestrator selects five to seven ordered child runners from the independent LayerNorm and Conv-attention policy flags.
+The generic recovery runner already creates the matching ordered result tuple, but `run_mean_attention()` and the local `_run_mean_attention_layout_pass_cluster()` helper currently discard it.

+The helper has two direct primary calls: the first enables LayerNorm and keeps Conv-attention enabled, while the guarded terminal call disables Conv-attention and keeps LayerNorm disabled.
+Two recovery contexts also retain the helper as an argument-free callback and accept an arbitrary return value without branching on it.
+A strict contract fixes transparent runner/helper returns plus distinct `_layout_pass_set_1_mean_attention_results` and `_terminal_mean_attention_results` targets.
+All four policy matrices, callback references, shared scope, option guards, and adjacent calls must remain fixed.